JtPerez-Acle/NeuroSpark/README.md

 ```bash
 pytest -v --cov=app --cov-report=term-missing
 ```
-- Our test suite currently has 60% overal coverage, focusing on the most critical files.
+- Our test suite currently has over 80% coverage, focusing on all critical files.
-- 81/81 tests passing
+- 81/81 tests passing with full blockchain terminology consistency

 ## Running the Application